rarelyprolific/cognition/README.md

 - Finish the module replayer code!
 - Finish the vu-meter code!

+## What tools do you need to build and run Cognition?

+Cognition is at a very early stage of development.
+The code is likely to change significantly but, at the moment, it is just a few TypeScript classes bound to a HTML CANVAS element.

+This is what I use to build and run it:

+- [Visual Studio Code](https://code.visualstudio.com/) - Source code editor.
+Think better than a text editor for coding but without the bloat of a full IDE such as Visual Studio.
+It should come with the TypeScript compiler pre-installed these days too.

+Here are a couple of Visual Studio Code extensions to make life easier _(install them via the Extensions section [Ctrl+Shift+X]_):

+- **LiveServer** - A development HTTP server which will auto-reload pages as they change.
+- **Prettier** - Auto-formats code and markup.
+Keeps everything tidy with minimal fuss _(only really needed if you plan on changing or writing any code)_.

+## How do you build and run Cognition?

+1. In Visual Studio Code, just open the Cognition repo as a folder.
+2. Press **Ctrl+'** or select **Terminal->New Terminal** to open a console.
+3. Type **tsc --watch** into the console.
+This will automatically build the code using the TypeScript compiler and wait for files to change.
+If you change a file it will be automatically detected and rebuilt when you save.
+4. Click the **Go Live** button on the bottom-right of the status bar.
+This will launch the LiveServer extension and load Cognition into a browser.
+Each time the code changes, LiveServer will refresh.
+5. _Write more code and experience instant gratification or humiliating failure without delay!_

 ## Additional Credits

 Uses [Firehawk's webaudio module player](https://github.com/jhalme/webaudio-mod-player) for replaying ProTracker modules.